-Overall, the control arrangements in place during the 2021/22 financial year have been effective and were appropriate.
+Overall, the control arrangements in place during the 2022/23 financial year have been effective and were appropriate.
 However, the review has identified some areas where actions are required to ensure that the Council continues to provide appropriate and cost-effective services.
 The issues and action plans are shown in the table below.
-These will be monitored and reviewed via the Internal Audit review process during 2022/23
+These will be monitored and reviewed via the Internal Audit review process during 2023/24.

 No. Issue Action 1.
-Procurement There were two audits undertaken during the year that resulted in a limited assurance rating.
-One of these was an overview of the procurement process and the other related to the procurement and management of a specific supplier.
-Both audits highlighted concerns around formal tender and selection processes, aggregated spend and formal documentation including procedure rules.
-The recommendations from the audits have been accepted and will be monitored as part of the follow- up process.
-Progress will be reported to the G&A committee as part of the audit monitoring report.
-2. External Audit Implications Whilst the Council cannot control the delivery of the external audit of the accounts, The Use of Resources assessment (that provides detail on areas of suggested improvement) for 20/21 is not now due to be received until September 2022.
+Implementation of the Colchester Borough Homes Independent Review Recommendations Work is already underway on implementing the recommendations that were made in the external report.
+However, it is appropriate that the review is highlighted on the Annual Governance Statement action plan for 2022/23, to ensure that the momentum of the delivery of the recommendations is maintained.
+The result of the independent review will continue to be implemented and monitored, with regular reporting to the Governance and Audit Committee during 2023/24.
+The CIPFA Financial Management Code Colchester City Council is facing extreme pressures from the impacts of the external financial climate.
+A delay in completing the self-assessment could mean that opportunities to strengthen financial arrangements are miss Completion of the self-assessment against the code.
+2. External Audit Implications - Carried forward from 2021/22 Whilst the Council cannot control the delivery of the external audit of the accounts, The Use of Resources assessment (that provides detail on areas of suggested improvement) for 2020/21 has still not been received.
 The failure of the External Audit contractor to deliver a timely service in assessing the Council's accounts could potentially mean that a financial governance issue is not resolved, and ultimately may impact on external assessment and partner challenge.
-Pressure will continue to be applied on the External Auditors to delivery the reports as currently expected.
+Pressure will continue to be applied on the External Auditors to deliver the reports.
 This is an issue that is affecting many authorities currently, and the Council will continue to monitor national actions relating to external audit delivery.
-3. Company Governance The Council's holding company, Colchester Commercial Holdings Ltd, has now been operating for four years.
+3. Company Governance - Carried forward from 2021/22 The Council's holding company, Colchester Commercial (Holdings) Ltd, has now been operating for four years.
 It is therefore appropriate that the governance arrangements for the company are reviewed to ensure that they are operating as anticipated, in particular financial governance processes.
 This includes systems in place at the company, including financial management and reporting, as well as board responsibilities and skill set.
-A review of the effectiveness of current company governance and financial arrangements will be undertaken, by an external advisor, during 22-23 with recommendations to considered at a future G&A meeting.
+The results of the independent reviews of CCHL will continue to be implemented by the 'Shareholder Team', made up of the Interim Managing Director of CCHL and senior council officers, and monitored with regular reporting to the Governance and Audit Committee during 2023/24.